Frequently Asked Questions

 Mentimeter involves elements of gamification particularly in the quiz question type.
 Cameron and Bizo (2019) highlight that the gamification of instructional activities can ‘promote more effective learning environments by increasing problem-solving, critical-thinking and competence in the classroom’ (p.1).
 Although their research showed no correlation between attainment and the use of a gamified audience response system, they nevertheless found that its use fostered ‘engagement, enjoyment’ and an immersive learning experience.

-We will be starting a pilot of TurningPoint audience response system in semester 1 2019 in addition to continuing to support Mentimeter.
+We are currently running a pilot of TurningPoint audience response system in addition to continuing to support Mentimeter.
 TurningPoint has developed PowerPoint integration which may be useful for some teaching staff who prefer to stay within PowerPoint while delivering interactive questions.
 If you would be interested in participating in the pilot, please contact the TEL team.
+There is more information on TurningPoint on our related webpage.

 Cameron, K., & Bizo, L. (2019).
 Use of the game-based learning platform KAHOOT! to facilitate learner engagement in Animal Science students.
 Research in Learning Technology, 27. https://doi.org/10.25304/rlt.v27.2225